 These various pieces of equipment were useful only during certain stages of space flight and were stripped off the module and discarded when their designated stage was complete.
 Data traveling through networks is similar.

-Figure 1.15 shows the Data link layer with the Ethernet and IEEE specifications.
+The following demonstration shows the Data link layer with the Ethernet and IEEE specifications.
 When you check it out, notice that the IEEE 802.2 standard is used in conjunction with and adds functionality to the other IEEE standards.

 It’s important for you to understand that routers, which work at the Network layer, don’t care at all about where a particular host is located.
 They’re only concerned about where networks are located and the best way to reach them including remote ones.